The semi-professional personal bio

 Cindy Mosqueda (aka Cindylu) is a Chicana blogger born and raised in Los Angeles.
 Since 2001 she has blogged at Lotería Chicana, a personal blog exploring the many facets of life as a young Chicana, both personal and political.
 She is a writer and webmaster for Puro Pedo Magazine, a Chicano satire magazine.
 Over the years, she has been a contributor or guest blogger at several blogs including blogging.la, LA Eastside and VivirLatino.

 Professionally, Cindy manages research programs for undergraduate students at a large research university.
-When not working or blogging, she can be found cheering for the Dodgers, running around LA, going to concerts and spending time with her family, friends and husband, Sean, and son Xavier.
+When not working or blogging, she can be found cheering for the Dodgers, running around Ithaca or LA, going to concerts and spending time with her family, friends and husband, Sean, and sons Xavi and Archie.

 The blog bio